14 For those who say such things declare plainly that they seek a homeland.

 declare plainly that they seek a homeland.

 Believers in this chapter made it plainly evident that they claimed God’s promises by faith.
 They sought a “homeland” not on earth; they looked for no permanent place on earth.
-No place will satisfy the believer until he or she reaches their eternal home.
+No place will satisfy believers until they reach their eternal home.

 Our life in this world is temporary and transitory.